easybuild-org/EasyBuild.ChangelogGen/README.md

     [changelog]    Path to the changelog file.
 Default is CHANGELOG.md

 OPTIONS:
                                         DEFAULT
     -h, --help                                     Prints help information
     -v, --version                                  Prints version information
-    -c, --config                                Path to the configuration file --allow-dirty                           Allow to run in a dirty repository (having not commit changes in your
+    -c, --config                                   Path to the configuration file --allow-dirty                              Allow to run in a dirty repository (having not commit changes in your reporitory)
-                                                reporitory)
         --allow-branch <VALUES>                    List of branches that are allowed to be used to generate the changelog.
 Default is 'main'
-        --tag <VALUES>                          List of tags to include in the changelog
-        --pre-release [PREFIX]       beta       Indicate that the generated version is a pre-release version.
-Optionally, you
-                                                can provide a prefix for the beta version.
+        --tag <VALUES>                             List of tags to include in the changelog --pre-release [PREFIX]          beta       Indicate that the generated version is a pre-release version.
+Optionally, you can provide a prefix for the beta version.
 Default is 'beta'
-        --force-version <VERSION>               Force the version to be used in the changelog
-        --skip-invalid-commit                   Skip invalid commits instead of
-                                                failing
-        --dry-run                               Run the command without writing to the changelog file, output the result in
+        --force-version <VERSION>                  Force the version to be used in the changelog --skip-invalid-commit                      Skip invalid commits instead of failing --dry-run                                  Run the command without writing to the changelog file, output the new version content to STDOUT instead
-                                                STDOUT instead
-        --github-repo <REPO>                    GitHub repository name in format 'owner/repo'
+        --remote-hostname <HOSTNAME>               Git remote hostname, e.g. github.com, gitlab.com
+        --remote-owner <OWNER>                     Git remote owner or organization name --remote-repo <REPO>                       Git remote repository name

 COMMANDS:
     version